313: Money and Banking

 Anyone who cheats will fail the course.

-Except on the first day of class, students are expected to have done all reading assigned for the week by the time of the first class meeting that week, when there will normally be a quiz on the reading.
+Except on the first day of class, students are expected to have done all reading assigned for the week by the time of the first class meeting that week.

 We will devote the first week class to a general orientation to the concepts we will encounter in the course.
 This will involve a lot of sorting out of concepts and drawing terminological distinctions.